ropensci/drake/README.md

 ## character(0)
 ```

 With everything up to date, you have **tangible evidence** of reproducibility.
 The results are re-creatable from the starting materials.
 They **faithfully show** what the code is producing.
-You have everything you need to reproduce all the output all by yourself.
+You have everything you need to reproduce all the output by yourself.

 ## Ease of re-creatability

-When it comes time in your review to actually re-run the project, you have much more confidence.
+When it comes time to actually re-run the entire project, you have much more confidence.
 Starting over from scratch is trivially easy.

 ```r
 clean()       # Remove the original author's results.